She'ar Yashuv: History

 When the battles of the 1948 Arab–Israeli War ended and a ceasefire was declared at the end of 1948, most of the inhabitants abandoned the community because of artillery shells fired by Syria from Tel Azaziat, which overlooks the village from the east.
 In 1949 it was resettled by remnants of the original community.
 This time, by members of HaNoar HaTzioni from Hungary who survived the Holocaust and had come to Israel during the war.
-After the war it also gained some land that had belonged to the depopulated Palestinian village of al-Mansura.